Special Feature: Products Sally Recommends

 Bern's Steak House, “Art in Steaks,” attracts world tavelers and visiting presidents.
 Now run by Bern’s son, David, this legendary restaurant has been owned and operated by the Laxer family for over 40 years.
 Separate, elegant dessert room.
 Reservation a must.

 Billy’s Stone Crab and Steak House

 1 Collany Rd.

-Enjoy the bay, the mangroves in this eatery just off the road on the way to Ft.
-DeSoto Park, where the beach was once again voted one of the top ten beaches in the world.
+Enjoy the bay, the mangroves in this eatery just off the road to Ft.
+DeSoto Park.
 The regular year-round menu offers luncheon salads, Cubans and a wide array of sandwiches.
-At dinnertime, choose from a full range of seafood choices plus to-order sirloin and prime rib.
-Enjoy the piano bar and a free boat ride at sunset to Shell Island, Monday through Thursdays.
+At dinner time, choose from a full range of seafood choices, plus to-order sirloin and prime rib.

 148 Marina Plaza

-“Twenty-eight years of dining excellence,” they state.
-This restaurant, both indoors casual and outdoors informal, is right on Clearwater Bay and has a spectacular view.
-Look for luncheon or dinner, complete dinners, daily specials and ala carte selections.
-Complete menu including seafood, beef, lamb and veal.
+Newly remodeled with additional outside, bayside spectacular view.
+Look for luncheon or complete dinners, complete menu including seafood, beef, lamb and veal.
 Sunday brunches, valet parking.

 Charley’s Steak House